splunk/public-o11y-docs/get-started/get-started-guide/initial-rollout.rst

 Set up Network Explorer to monitor network environment
 ----------------------------------------------------------
 Use the Splunk Distribution of OpenTelemetry Collector Helm chart to configure Network Explorer.
-Network Explorer inspects packets to capture network performance data with extended Berkeley Packet Filter (eBPF), technology which is run by Linux Kernel. eBPF allows programs to run in the operating system when the following kernel events occur:
+Network Explorer inspects packets to capture network performance data with extended Berkeley Packet Filter (eBPF) technology, which is run by Linux Kernel. eBPF allows programs to run in the operating system when the following kernel events occur:

 - When TCP handshake is complete